 The Carbon Copy Building is a dynamic and visually stunning trip through the gritty underside of urban life.
-Words and drawings by celebrated New Yorker comic-strip artist and recent MacArthur Grant recipient Ben Katchor (best known for the dark, witty humor of his cult-classic comic Julius Kniple, Real Estate Photographer) are vividly brought to musical life in a completely collaborative effort from Bang on a Can Co-Artistic Directors Michael Gordon, David Lang, and Julia Wolfe.
+Words and drawings by celebrated New Yorker comic-strip artist and MacArthur Fellow Ben Katchor are vividly brought to musical life in a completely collaborative effort from Bang on a Can co-Artistic Directors Michael Gordon, David Lang, and Julia Wolfe.
 The revolutionary show won the Village Voice 2000 OBIE Award for Best New American Work.
-After several years, the work is finally out on CD - accompanied by Katchor's beautifully illustrated libretto - in a limited edition hard-bound Book and CD case.
+After several years, the work finally came out on CD, accompanied by Katchor's beautifully illustrated libretto, in a limited edition hard-bound book and CD case.

 Katchor's stark line drawing reverberates with the jagged angularity of Gordon, Lang, and Wolfe's explosive new music to depict a strange and powerful American urban experience.

 The Carbon Copy Building was commissioned by the Settembre Musica Festival and promoted by the city council of Turin, Italy, with additional support from the National Endowment for the Arts.

 On the Origins of The Carbon Copy Building